statRtist/statRtist/content/post/2018-hw1-olsen-questions.md

 }
 ---

-This homework is designed to practice the skills we learned in up until Lecture 3: working with loops, conditions, functions, and the built-in Python data structures.
-Make sure to go through the lecture again in case you have any troubles.
+Questions designed to develop basic python skills using built - in Python data structures.

 **Note: You may not use higher-level library functions but should implement everything using functions, loops, and conditions.**